A-iPower SUA2000i (Discontinued)

 Portability

-The A-iPower SUA2000i's characteristic encased inverter generator design (L19.3 x W11.4 x H19 in), provides an esthetical advantage over any ordinary, open frame product.
-The featured design follows the latest trends and is ideal for easy and recreational use.
+The A-iPower SUA2000i's characteristic encased inverter generator design (L19.3 x W11.4 x H19 in) provides an aesthetic advantage and contributes to quieter operation compared to any ordinary, open frame product.
+This type of design is the most modern and convenient way to recreationally generate power.

 Features

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the A-iPower SUA2000i also comes with some accessories: RV adapter, funnel and battery charging cables are included.
+With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the A-iPower SUA2000i also comes with several accessories, including: funnel, battery charging cables and RV adapter.

 Product Videos